furey/fetchtv/README.md

 ## Features

-- Discover Fetch TV boxes on your network
+- Discover Fetch TV servers on your network
-- View basic information about your Fetch TV box
+- View basic Fetch TV server information
 - List recorded shows and episodes
 - Filter recordings by show and episode title
 - Download recordings to a specified directory